clesleycode/regression/Regression Analysis.md

 ### 1.3 Correlation Coefficient

 The correlation coefficient, <b>r</b> indicates the nature and strength of the relationship between x and y.
 Values of r range from -1 to +1.
 A correlation coefficient of 0 indicates there is no relationship.

+### 1.4 Maximum Likelihood

+Maximum Likelihood is a technique where we maximize the likehood that we would have gotten our data for some given parameters P(Y|&beta;).
+If we can assume normality, it leads to the same results as least squares.
+This apporach is considered a <i>frequentist</i> approach instead.

 ## 2.0 Linear Regression